sui-foundation/sui-move-intro-course/unit-three/lessons/6_unit_testing.md

   sui move test
 ```

-You should see console output indicating which unit tests passed or failed.
+You should see console output indicating which unit tests have passed or failed.

 ![Unit Test](../images/unittest.png)